OpenGene/FusionDirect.jl/README.md

 using FusionDirect

 # the reference folder, which contains chr1.fa, chr2fa...
-# can be downloaded from http://hgdownload.cse.ucsc.edu/goldenPath/hg19/bigZips/chromFa.tar.gz
+# download from http://hgdownload.cse.ucsc.edu/goldenPath/hg19/bigZips/chromFa.tar.gz and gunzip it
 ref = "/opt/ref/hg19chr"
 # a gene list with their coordination intervals, see the example bed files in data folder
 bed = Pkg.dir("FusionDirect") * "/data/test_panel.bed"